-Solunion Group calculates the Solvency Capital Requirement (SCR) in accordance with the principles, assumptions and parameters established by EIOPA in the standard formula.
+Solunion calculates the Solvency Capital Requirement (SCR) in accordance with the principles, assumptions and parameters established by EIOPA in the standard formula.

-According to the nature, complexity and proportionality, it is considered that the Group does not significantly depart from the assumptions applied in calculation of the standard model, thus justifying its use.
-Hence, it would not be deemed necessary to replace the subset of parameters used with specific Group parameters or apply an internal model.
+According to the nature, complexity and proportionality, it is considered that the Company does not significantly depart from the assumptions applied in calculation of the standard model, thus justifying its use.
+Hence, it would not be deemed necessary to replace the subset of parameters used with specific Company parameters or apply an internal model.

-5. Stress testing
+5. Stress testing.

-Once the projection of the Solvency Capital Requirement for the base scenario is made - that is, for the 2020-2024 business plan, to complete the solvency forecast - Solunion Group has applied diverse stress scenarios for the years 2020-2024, the results of which are included in the Report.
+Once the projection is made of the Solvency Capital Requirement for the base scenario - that is, for the 2020-2024 business plan, to complete the solvency forecast - the Company has applied diverse stress scenarios for the years 2020-2024, the results of which are set out in the Report.

-6. ORSA report
+6. ORSA report.

-The ORSA report presents the results of the Own Risk and Solvency Assessment obtained by the Group.
-Solunion also sets out and documents the Company's overall solvency needs according to the risk exposures and capital requirements using the standard calculation defined by the regulatory implementations of Solvency II at the date of issue of that Report.
+The ORSA report presents the results of the Own Risk and Solvency Assessment obtained by Solunion.
+It also sets out and documents the Company's overall solvency needs according to the risk exposures and capital requirements using the standard calculation defined by the regulatory implementations of Solvency II at the date of issue of that Report.